CognitiveNeuroLab/EEG_Processing_Pipeline/README.md

   - Example for Mac: '/Users/me/Desktop/Preprocessing_Code'
   - Example for PC: 'C:\Users\me\Desktop\Preprocessing_Code'
-  -

 **PATH/TO/DATA/DIR**: The full path to the parent directory containing your subject-level folders

   - Example for Mac: '/Users/me/Desktop/My_Data'
   - Example for PC: 'C:\Users\me\Desktop\My_Data'
+  -
 **OPTIONAL_DESCRIPTION_OF_ANALYSIS**: An optional string to be appended to the end of your folder names.
 This can be helpful for organizing different analyses.
 Please include an underscore in the optional string.
-May be left blank
+May also be left blank.

   - Example: '_Stimulus_Locked_Analysis'
   - Example 2: '_HighPassFilter2Hz'
   - Example 3: '_Processed_By_Jane_Doe'
   - Example 4: ''
+  -
-**PATH/TO/EEGLAB**: The full path to where EEGLab is installed
+**PATH/TO/EEGLAB**: The full path to where EEGLab is installed.

   - Example for Mac: '/Users/me/Documents/MATLAB/eeglab2022.1'
   - Example for PC:

-## Processing Steps Performed

-1. Initialize / load data
-2. Resample
-   - Optional step
-4. Remove externall channels
-5. Get channel locations
-6. Line noise removal
-7. Filtering (high and low pass)
-8. Re-reference to common average
-9. ICA
-   - Optional step
-10. Epoch
-11. Baseline
-12. Trial Rejection
-13. Generate plots for quality control and manual inspection
-14. Finalize
-15. Save data
-16. Generate log file

 ## Folder Structure